 You can further mix the bone meal with organic compost to bring the right nutrient balance.
 For example, if you need more nitrogen in the soil, then you can mix it with the compost that has a nigh nitrogen ratio but lower in phosphorous to make it a balanced fertilizer ratio for the plant.

 Can Bone Meal Burn Plants

 A large amount of bone meal in the soil may cause the land to have an excessive amount of phosphorus and calcium.

-This is why it’s essential that you first test the soil before using bone meal.
-If you don’t want to check the ground, then start using it in limited quantity and see how the plants react to it.
+This is why it’s essential that you first test the soil before using a bone meal.
+If you don’t want to check the ground, then start using it in a limited quantity and see how the plants react to it.